The latest version of the openMSX manual can be found on the openMSX home page:

 The midi-out-logger

-MIDI device is available on all platforms and logs MIDI events to a file.
+MIDI device is available on all platforms and

 You can specify the file to log to using set